AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <center><img src="{{ site.url }}/images/directory_example.png"></center>

 <br>
 At the top of that image you can see we are in a directory called "bash_basics_temp", and inside that directory there is a subdirectory called "another_directory" and two text files.
 Additionally at the very bottom there is a line that tells us 'where' we are in the computer.
-Yours will be different, but this is what mine looks like:
+Yours will be different, but this is what mine looks like this: `Macintosh_HD/Users/Mike_Lee/bash_basics_temp`

-<center><code>Macintosh_HD/Users/Mike_Lee/bash_basics_temp</code></center>

 <br>
 This line of directories, delimited by forward slashes, tells us where we are; it's an address.
 And in the computer world it's called a 'path'.